techiediaries/blog/_posts/2018-01-26-developing-games-with-react-redux-and-svg-part-1.markdown

 - `App.test.js`: tests might be addressed in another article, but you won't use it for now;
 - `logo.svg`: you won't use React's logo in this game;

-Removing these files will probably generate an error if you try to execute you project.
+Removing these files will probably generate an error if you try to execute your project.
 This is easily solved by removing two import statements from the `./src/App.js` file:

 ```js
 // remove both lines from ./src/App.js